Blog

 What Is the Difference Between a Prototype and an MVP?

-A prototype is a model built to test an idea, validate a user flow, or fine-tune a design concept.
-It’s mostly for an internal audience, and its whole purpose is learning.
+They look similar but serve different purposes.
+A prototype is a model built to test an idea, validate a user flow, or refine a design concept.
+It is mostly for an internal audience, and its purpose is learning.
+An MVP is the first functional version you release to real customers, with just enough features to solve one core problem and gather real-world data.
+With today's platforms, a high-fidelity prototype can often evolve directly into a deployable MVP with little extra work.

 How Long Does It Take to Build a Prototype?

 Ready to stop wondering and start building?
 With CatDoes, you can turn your app idea into a fully interactive prototype in minutes, not months.
-Describe your vision in plain English and let our AI agents handle the design, code, and backend setup.
+Describe your vision in plain English and let the AI agents handle the design, code, and backend setup.
 Start building your prototype for free.

 Nafis Amiri